 - Read the 3 selected novels.
 These novels are all available on-line.
 See the directions enclosed for how to get to books. - Complete 1-2 written assignments for each novel.
-Each book has a specific assignment.
+There is a specific assignment for each book.
 See below. - All work should be turned in at the beginning of the year and WILL be graded for completion.

-Character Study: The Jumbies by Tracey Baptiste
+Character Study: Finding Mighty by Sheela Chari